Darueck/Supergroups/README.md

     <br>
     <br>
     <br>
-    (The scripts use as input the format of the OrthoMCL and OMA results, but can be adapted to any other methodology)
+    (The scripts use as input the format of the OrthoMCL and OMA results, but can be adapted to any other tool)
     <br>
     <br>